OneDrive/onedrive-sdk-android/docs/errors.md

 Errors in the OneDrive SDK for Android behave just like errors returned from the service.
 You can read more about them [here](https://github.com/OneDrive/onedrive-api-docs/blob/master/misc/errors.md).

 Anytime you make a request against the service there is the potential for an error.
 You will see that all requests to the service can return an error.
-The errors are returned as `ClientExcepion`, with possible subclasses `ClientAuthenticationException` and `OneDriveServiceException` which your application will want to handle.
+The errors are returned as `ClientException`, with possible subclasses `ClientAuthenticationException` and `OneDriveServiceException` which your application will want to handle.

 ## Checking the error